meezwhite/p5.grain/README.md

 }
 ```

-The next example demonstates granulating the artwork using `tinkerPixels(callback)` pixel-manipulation function.
+The next example demonstates granulating the artwork using `tinkerPixels(callback, shouldUpdate)` pixel-manipulation function.
 In this case the `callback` function is an implementation of the `granulateSimple` function. *Note that the example is non-deterministic!*

 ```js
 function setup() {